AdaCore/learn/content/courses/ada-idioms/chapters/constructor_functions_for_abstract_data_types.rst

 the details.)

 The term *abstract* also has a meaning in OOP, one that is unrelated to an ADT.
-In OOP, an *abstract* type is one that defines an interface but not an implementation.
+In OOP, an *abstract* type is one that defines an interface but at most a partial implementation.
 As such, the type can serve as the ancestor type for derived types but cannot be used to declare objects.
 An abstract type in Ada includes the reserved word :ada:`abstract` in the declaration.
 For example: